zhreshold/mxnet-ssd/README.md

 tar -xvf VOCtrainval_06-Nov-2007.tar
 tar -xvf VOCtest_06-Nov-2007.tar
 ```
-* We are goint to use `trainval` set in VOC2007/2012 as a common strategy.
+* We are going to use `trainval` set in VOC2007/2012 as a common strategy.
 The suggested directory structure is to store `VOC2007` and `VOC2012` directories
 in the same `VOCdevkit` folder.
 * Then link `VOCdevkit` folder to `data/VOCdevkit` by default: